 Specialist contractors working on behalf of the Coal Authority reinstated the markings, including a rainbow and number squares that have been designed by the youngsters themselves.

 Alan Hines, Project Manager for the Coal Authority, said the markings will bring an end to the repair work.
-He said:

 It will be good to see the playground finished with new markings that have been designed by both children and parents.
 This will bring a very nice end to an incident, which saw both the playground and the markings ruined.